-This enzyme is very important for the production of DNA and methylation pathways that are essential for all bodily functions [R].
+This enzyme is very important for the production of DNA and methylation pathways that are essential for all bodily functions .

 The Two Main MTHFR SNPs

-Genetic variations in the MTHFR gene results in reduced activity of the enzyme produced and have been associated with a series of diseases and conditions, including cardiovascular disorders, neurological defects, some forms of cancer, psychiatric disorders, diabetes, and pregnancy complications [R, R2].
+Genetic variations in the MTHFR gene results in reduced activity of the enzyme produced and have been associated with a series of diseases and conditions, including cardiovascular disorders, neurological defects, some forms of cancer, psychiatric disorders, diabetes, and pregnancy complications [3, 4].

 The two most common MTHFR mutations (polymorphisms) found in humans are:

 - MTHFR C677T (Rs1801133).
-This mutation (the A allele) is associated with reduced enzyme activity, elevated total homocysteine levels and altered distribution of folate [R].
-People with an “A” allele for this mutation present a 35% decrease of the normal enzyme activity and “AA” individuals a 70% decrease [R].
+This mutation (the A allele) is associated with reduced enzyme activity, elevated total homocysteine levels and altered distribution of folate .
+People with an “A” allele for this mutation present a 35% decrease of the normal enzyme activity and “AA” individuals a 70% decrease .

 - MTHFR A1298C (rs1801131).
-This mutation also impacts the MTFHR activity and the homocysteine levels but to a lesser extent than C677T [R].
+This mutation also impacts MTHFR enzyme activity and homocysteine levels but to a lesser extent than C677T .

-The enzymatic activity of MTHFR in people with one minor allele in each MTHFR C677T and A1298C polymorphisms is lower than the activity present if each SNP separately had a minor allele [R].
+The enzymatic activity of MTHFR in people with one minor allele in each MTHFR C677T and A1298C polymorphisms is lower than the activity present if only one SNP had a single minor allele .

-A series of studies have linked MTHFR polymorphisms, especially the C677T, with various types of diseases but the results are sometimes conflicting and controversial.
-This can be attributed to a) small sample sizes and b) geographical factors that impact on the presentation of diseases in varying ethnicities or populations [R].
+A series of studies have linked MTHFR polymorphisms, especially the C677T, with various types of diseases, but the results are sometimes conflicting and controversial.
+This controversy may be attributed to small sample sizes and ethnic factors that impact on the presentation of diseases in different populations around the world .

 The various diseases that have been associated with MTHFR polymorphisms, especially C677T, are briefly presented below.